nnennaeze07/EC444/skills/cluster-0/01/report.md

 #  Skill Name

-Author: FirstName LastName
+Author: Nnenna Eze

-Date: YYYY-MM-DD
+Date: 2020-09-06
 -----

 ## Summary
+I will use Atom as my preferred IDE/editor

 ## Sketches and Photos